 Porter has been a member of four Atlantic Coast Conference regular season championship clubs, and two ACC Championship title teams.

 Additionally, his 10 seasons donning Carolina blue has seen his clubs notch an overall record of 158-40-25, a winning percentage of .765.
 That figure includes a 68-18-5 record as a player and a 90-22-20 mark as an assistant coach.

-Porter came to Carolina with eight years of coaching experience under his belt since graduating from UNC.
+Porter rejoined Carolina in 2011 with eight years of coaching experience under his belt since graduating from UNC.
 Porter was the Director of Soccer for the Charlotte United Futbol Club in Charlotte, N.C., from 2006-2010.
 During that time he was also the head soccer coach at Charlotte Country Day School during the 2009 and 2010 seasons.

 While at Charlotte Country Day, Porter helped groom an all-state selection, a pair of all-region honorees and six all-conference award winners.

 Porter was an assistant coach at UC Santa Barbara in 2005 where he helped lead the Gauchos to an NCAA Championship appearance and a top-25 final national ranking.
 Eight players on that roster went on to Major League Soccer.

 He began his coaching career at Georgia State University where he was the head assistant coach for two seasons.
 Porter helped lead the Panthers to a winning record and a trip to the Atlantic Sun Tournament semifinals.
 Porter earned a master's degree in sport administration from GSU.